feddelegrand7/BARIS/README.md

 offers several capabilities, from listing the available datasets to extracting the needed resources.
-Nevertheless, there are many functionalities offered by the API (e.g. uploading a dataset, removing a resource … among others) that are not covered in the **BARIS** package which instead really focus on the data analysis aspect of the API.
-The good news about that is that the user doesn’t need an API key or any credential to run the available functions provided by **BARIS**.
+Nevertheless, there are many functionalities offered by the API (e.g. uploading a dataset, removing a resource … among others) that are not covered within the **BARIS** package which instead focus on the data analysis aspect of the API.
+The good news is that the user doesn’t need an API key or any credential to run the available functions provided by **BARIS**.
+Finally, in order to fully apprehend the package, a distinction has to be made.
+The data.gouv API provides several **datasets which contain one or many dataframes.**
-Finally, a distinction has to be made.
-The data.gouv API provides several **datasets which contain one or many dataframes.** The unique identifier (ID) of dataset has this form : **53699934a3a729239d2051a1** while the ID of an individual dataframe or resource has this form:
+The unique identifier (ID) of a dataset has this form :
-**59ea7bba-f38a-4d75-b85f-2d1955050e53**.
+**53699934a3a729239d2051a1** while the ID of an individual dataframe or resource has this form: **59ea7bba-f38a-4d75-b85f-2d1955050e53**.

 ## Installation